In this post, you will see the steps to boot Android into recovery mode. Let’s get started.

 This method is only suitable for rooted Android devices.

 Now you will see a menu with these options – Power off, Restart, Soft restart, Restart to recovery, Restart to bootloader, Restart to safe mode.

 You can boot Android into recovery mode by using the following command on your PC (but you need to enable USB debugging on Android and install ADB drivers on your PC for this)

 or Android (but you need to install Terminal Emulator for Android app for that).

 The command is:

 - reboot recovery (for Android)

-- In the Terminal Emulator app, type su and then hit the Enter key on your keyboard.
+In the Terminal Emulator app, type su and then press the “Enter” key on your keyboard.

-- Type reboot recovery and then hit the Enter key on the keyboard.
+Type reboot recovery and press the “Enter” key on your keyboard.